 The Rule Set Editor is a tool that applies logic-based rules to content management.
-You can use the Rule Set Editor to create conditional renderings to personalize
+You can use the Rule Set Editor to create conditional renderings to personalize and control contacts' experiences.

 There are three basic elements in the Rule Set Editor: